OSMNames/OSMNames/docs/architecture/export_data_format.rst

 Export Data Format
 ==================

-The requirement to the export data format is being simple to use.
-The decision led to using an UTF-8 encoded TSV like with Geonames, where the first line contains the column names.
-Compared to a CSV name are now allowed to have usual delimiters such as commas or semicolons.
+The requirement of the export data format is being simple to use.
+The decision led to using an UTF-8 encoded TSV like Geonames, where the first line contains the column names.
+Compared to a CSV, names are now allowed to have usual delimiters such as commas or semicolons.
 Best practices from `GISGraphy <http://download.gisgraphy.com/format.txt>`_  have been adapted.
 The definition looks as follows:

 =================	====================================================================================================================================
 Column name 		Description